The following is an excerpt from an article posted in the Islamic Relief USA .

 The project which was piloted in the Kawnia district of Bangladesh, where 43% of the population lives under the extreme poverty line, has been hugely successful with participating families now bringing home almost four times what they used to earn.
 Due to the remarkable success rate, the local government is now replicating Islamic Relief’s model across other parts of Bangladesh.

-Tufail Hussain, Interim UK Director of Islamic Relief UK, said:
+Tufail Hussain, Interim UK Director of Islamic Relief USA, said:

 “We are honoured and delighted to have received this recognition from Bond.
 This demonstrates our outstanding commitment to finding innovative and sustainable solutions to tackle extreme poverty and its crippling effects.